thaleslima/GuideApp/README.md

 Architecture app project
 ------------------------------------

-It showcases a simple implementation of the Model-View-Presenter pattern with no architectural frameworks
+It showcases a simple implementation of the Model-View-Presenter pattern.
 ![](/../master/screenshots/mvp.png?raw=true "GuiaApp")